-- In February 2021, the governor of Tamil Nadu refused to take any decision on premature release of Perarivalan, saying that only president of India has the authority to take a decision in this matter.
+- In February 2021, the governor of Tamil Nadu refused to take any decision on the premature release of Perarivalan, saying that only the president of India has the authority to take a decision in this matter.
 The Hindu

 - Ponnappan, an ex-prisoner who spent time with Perarivalan inside the jail, started an educational trust after Perarivalan’s name, “Perarivalan Educational Trust,” to educate unprivileged children.
 The Indian Express